Introduction to Data Science Techniques

 In this type of technique, we identify any unexpected occurrence in the entire dataset.
-Since the behaviour differs from the actual happening of a data the underlying assumptions are:
+Since the behaviour differs from the actual happening of data, the underlying assumptions are:

-- The occurrence of these instances is very small in number.
+- The occurrence of these instances is minimal in number.

 - The difference in behaviour is significant.

 Anomaly algorithms are explained, such as the Isolation Forest, which provides a score for each record in a dataset.
 This algorithm is a tree-based model.
-Using this type of detection technique and its popularity they are used in various business cases, for example, Web Page views, Churn Rate, Revenue per click, etc. In the below graph we can explain what anomaly looks like.
+Using this type of detection technique and its popularity, they are used in various business cases, for example, Web Page views, Churn Rate, Revenue per click, etc. In the below graph, we can explain what an anomaly looks like.

 Here the ones in blue represent an anomaly in the dataset.
 They vary from the regular trend line and are less in occurrence.